Menu

 It seems Japan is falling behind historical leading car manufacturing countries.

 However, European carmakers and Blockchain deliverers are joining forces.
-Datarella, a German company that delivers Big Data and Blockchain solutions has partnered with Daimler (German as well).
+Datarella, a German company that delivers Big Data and Blockchain solutions, has partnered with Daimler (German as well).
 And Swiss cybersecurity and IoT company WISeKey has recently announced that a contract with an unnamed European car manufacturer for the development of connected car technology.

-Predictive Analysis Automotive Trends Linknovate
+Predictive Analysis Automotive Trends

 4.1.
 Topic Trends